AusDTO/gov-au-ui-kit/BROWSER-SUPPORT.md

 * All (or most) documented features.
 * Advanced functionality and behaviour.
-* Advanced design.
+* Advanced design using JavaScript and CSS.

 ## Principles

 1. Support basic access and functionality in the browsers and devices of all of our users.
 2. Build a solid semantic HTML5 foundation.
-No CSS or JavaScript needed for basic content and functionality.
 3. <a href="https://en.wikipedia.org/wiki/Progressive_enhancement" rel="external">Progressive enhancement</a> over <a href="https://en.wikipedia.org/wiki/Fault_tolerance" rel="external">graceful degradation</a>.
 Build the basic foundation for the lowest common denominator then enhance &mdash; instead of a managed degraded experience for older browsers (fault tolerance).

 We define ‘support’ as: